gabrielsotomay/JazzAI/README.md

 -   Parts that sound good/bad
 -   Ideas on how to improve their soloing/what is missing from their playing

+## How it could work
+- Train an AI on a dataset of jazz playing so that it can identify jazz solos of particular artists
+- Model should output the likelihood that a section of audio belongs to a jazz solo or is from a particular artist
+- These likelihoods could be presented in way to show what parts of player's own solos resemble actual jazz playing and what don't
+- Could use generative AI or some sort of diffusion method to make the player's solo approximate an artist's solo, and use this transformation information to present improvement data to the player
 ## Milestones
 - [] use [basic pitch](https://huggingface.co/spotify/basic-pitch) or demucs to separate out the saxophone from a jazz song
 -